ChangKeunJi/customer-list/README.md

 # Angular Project - Customer List -

-1. Sort user data by id, name, email and phone number.
+1. Sort user by id, name, email and phone number.

 2. Search user by name or email.